Mourners from all walks of life flock SPB’s home to pay homage

 Elaborate arrangements including placing barricades to regulate crowds, and earmarking separate entrance for VIPs and the general public, were made by police and vehicles were allowed to park only in designated parking lots.

-Funeral rites, with the participation of the singer's son S P Charan was being carried out by priestsand an open ground in a portion of the farm house has been readied for laying the singer to rest.
+Funeral rites, with the participation of the singer's son S P Charan was being carried out by priests and open ground in a portion of the farmhouse has been readied for laying the singer to rest.

-Chief Minister K Palaniswami had already announced police honours for the singer and a team of police personnel are ready to give thedeparted star singer a gun salute.
+Chief Minister K Palaniswami had already announced police honours for the singer and a team of police personnel are ready to give the departed star singer a gun salute.

 Why SPB was a household name in Telangana, AP